A conservative Eulerian finite element method for transport and diffusion in moving domains: Numerical Examples

-For the results of the BDF1 scheme in the $ L^2(L^2)$-norm, we again observe optimal linear convergence in time on the finest mesh and linear convergence for combined mesh and time step refinement, indicating that the temporal error is dominating in this case.
-In the $ L^2(H^1)$-norm, the convergence with respect to the time-step is less than optimal, with both $\eoc{t} = \eoc{xt} \approx 0.7$.
+For the results of the BDF1 scheme in the $L^2(L^2)$-norm, we again observe optimal linear convergence in time on the finest mesh and linear convergence for combined mesh and time-step refinement, indicating that the temporal error is dominating in this case.
+In the $L^\infty(L^2)$-norm, we see linear convergence in time, with a small drop in the rate for large time steps, and optimal linear convergence for combined mesh and time-step refinement.
+In the $ L^2(H^1)$-norm, the convergence with respect to the time step is less than optimal, with both $\eoc{t} = \eoc{xt} \approx 0.7$.

-For the BDF2 scheme, we see that for the $ L^2(L^2)$-norm error, the order of convergence in time ($\eoc{t}$) starts sub-optimal but increases to $1.84$.
+For the BDF2 scheme, we see that for the $L^2(L^2)$-norm error, the order of convergence in time ($\eoc{t}$) starts sub-optimal but increases to $1.84$.
 This is also reflected in $\eoc{xt}$, which is only around $2$ after the first level of refinement.
 This suggests that the time step really needs to be taken sufficiently small.
-Regarding the error $ L^2(H^1)$-norm, we again have suboptimal convergence in time on the fines mesh with $\eoc{t}\approx1$.
+The $L^\infty(L^2)$-norm results are again similar to the $L^2(L^2)$ results.
+Convergence in time on the finest mesh is slightly suboptimal, with a fraction lower rates than in the $L^2(L^2)$-norm.
+Similarly, we observe optimal second-order convergence for combined refinement after the first refinement level.
+Regarding the error $L^2(H^1)$-norm, we again have sub-optimal convergence in time on the fines mesh with $\eoc{t}\approx1$.
 However, we see that $\eoc{xxt}$ approaches the optimal value of 2 under refinement.
-This again suggests that the time-step is not sufficiently small on the coarser time levels and that optimal convergence in time can only be realised in combination with mesh refinement.
+This again suggests that the time step is not sufficiently small on the coarser time levels and that optimal convergence in time can only be realised in combination with mesh refinement.